bkesterbyld/maroon-potato/src/pages/index.md

       - title: 'no code, high performance logic'
         content: >
           Above's logic agents enable CRUD, business logic and analytics without having to learn anything.
-They pair with [parallel and in-memory processing options](https://www.abovecomp.com/faq) to crunch massive
+The logic lives right with the data, like a spreadsheet, so computations are instantaneous.
+And  you can use [parallel and in-memory processing
-          data, including execution of models from your data science team.
+          options](https://www.abovecomp.com/faq) to crunch massive data and
+          execute AI and data science.
         actions: []
         image: images/dataprocessing.png
         media_position: left